sasjs/server.sasjs.io/docs/installation.md

 * `SAS_PATH` -> the full path to the SAS executable in your environment

-Additional [settings](/settings) can be configured as environment variables.
+However there are many additional [settings](/settings) you can make - these can go in a file called `.env` in the same folder as the executable.

+A full guide to deploying SASjs Server on a VPS is also available [here](https://sasapps.io/sasjs-server-on-vps).

 ## SSL Certificates

+To run over https, SASjs server needs a copy of your certificates.
+The path to these certificates should be provided in the [`PRIVATE_KEY`](/settings/#private_key) and [`CERT_CHAIN`](/settings/#cert_chain) settings.
+If you are using self-signed certificates, then the [`CA_ROOT`](/settings/#ca_root) file should also be provided.

-If you would like to run your server on https, then you will need to provide certificates.
-Sample instructions for obtaining certificates on a linux environment are provided below.
+Suggested instructions for obtaining certificates on a linux environment are provided below.

 ```
 sudo snap install core; sudo snap refresh core